wang-xinyu/tensorrtx/mlp/README.md

 ## Helper Files

-`logging.h` : A logger file for using NVIDIA TRT API `mlp.wts` : Converted weight file (simple file, you can open and check it)
+`logging.h` : A logger file for using NVIDIA TRT API (mostly same for all models)

+`mlp.wts` : Converted weight file (simple file, you can open and check it)

 ## TensorRT C++ API